 For what it's worth, Gotrade is a robust app for traders and investors hoping to learn a long-term mindset.
 Its beautiful UI and superb UX are top-notch, and its functions and services are highly recommended.
 It sets you up for few learning curves during use and will let you a glimpse of what goes on in the financial industry.
 Nevertheless, ample research for what you're getting into still needs to be kept in mind.
-Should you be interested in joining the app and creating an account, you can use one of my invite tokens (photo above) to get you jumpstarted.

 - Gotrade website that you can check out.